 In the event of an emergency, 911 should be called from any campus phone or blue light emergency phone in the parking lots immediately.
 When 911 is called from a campus phone, it automatically alerts the emergency line of appropriate law enforcement agencies.
-It also immediately rings to the campus security desk phone including email and the security cell phone, the Information Desk phone including email, the Dean of Students desk phone including email, the Dean of Administration's desk phone including email, and the Building Superintendent's desk phone including email.
+It also immediately rings to the campus security desk phone including email and the security cell phone.
+Notifications via desk phone and email are also sent to the AS-CER-ALERT distribution group which includes the Information Desk, Campus CEO, Dean of Students, Dean of Academic Affairs, Associate Dean of Campus Operations, and the Building Superintendent.
 When the emergency phone rings these campus extensions, it indicates the location that the call is coming from so an immediate response takes place.